-- Additional information and control instruments include: - the external auditors, KPMG (auditors of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group), who conduct their audit in compliance with Swiss law and in accordance with Swiss Auditing Standards and with International Standards on Auditing. - the Nestlé Group and Market Audit function, the corporate internal auditors, which has a direct link to the Audit Committee.
-It comprises a unit of international auditors who travel worldwide, completing audit assignments. - Group Risk Services, the corporate risk management unit, providing assistance to all corporate entities with regard to risk management, loss prevention, claims handling and insurance.
-A top-level risk assessment is performed once a year for all businesses.
-For more information, please refer to the Annual Review 2015. - Group Compliance and other risk- and control-related functions provide additional guidance and oversight.
+- Additional information and control instruments include: - the external auditors, KPMG (auditors of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group), who conduct their audit in compliance with Swiss law and in accordance with Swiss Auditing Standards and International Standards on Auditing. - the Nestlé Group and Market Audit function, the corporate internal auditors, which has a direct link to the Audit Committee.
+It comprises a unit of international auditors who travel worldwide, completing audit assignments. - Group Risk Management provides assistance to all corporate entities with regard to risk management and a top-level risk assessment is performed once a year for all businesses.
+Group Risk Services provides assistance to all corporate entities with regard to loss prevention, claims handling and insurance.
+For more information, please refer to the Annual Review 2016. - Group Compliance and other risk- and control-related functions provide additional guidance and oversight.
 Risk and compliance activities are regularly co-ordinated through the Group Compliance Committee to ensure a holistic, entity-wide approach.
-For more information, please refer to page 60 of the Annual Review 2015.
+For more information, please refer to page 64 of the Annual Review 2016.